omega8cc/advagg/README.txt

    request for a bundle name can result in multiple bundles being returned.
  * hook_advagg_files_table.
 Allows for modules to mark a file as expired.
  * advagg_master_reset.
 Allows other modules to take part in a master reset.
+ * advagg_disable_processor.
+Allows one to turn off advagg from a hook.
+See the advagg_advagg_disable_processor() function for example usage.
+ * advagg_disable_page_cache.
+Allows 3rd party page cache plugins like boost or varnish to not cache this page.
+ * advagg_bundler_analysis_alter.
+Give installed modules a chance to alter the bundler's analysis array.

 JS/CSS Theme Override: